Andrea Fortunato: Illness and death

-However, during the second half of the 1993–94 season, the player suffered an unexplained loss of form, and struggled to complete matches due to a lack of energy; he was subsequently dropped from the national team after doctors announced that he had a rare form of leukemia in May 1994.
-Fortunato initially struggled to find a suitable bone marrow donor, and underwent chemotherapy in a hospital in Turin and an unsuccessful bone marrow transplant from his sister, Paola; he was later transferred to a hospital in Perugia, and after a second bone marrow transplant from his father, appeared to have made a full recovery.
-The following season, he was included in the Turin club's roster, and was even called up to join the team by new coach Marcello Lippi for Juventus's clash with Sampdoria in Genoa on 26 February 1995, although he later watched his teammates from the stands.
+During the second half of the 1993–94 season, Fortunato suffered an unexplained loss of form and struggled to complete matches due to a lack of energy; he was subsequently dropped from the national team after doctors announced that he had a rare form of leukaemia in May 1994.
+Fortunato initially struggled to find a suitable bone marrow donor, and underwent chemotherapy in a hospital in Turin and an unsuccessful bone marrow transplant from his sister, Paola; he was later transferred to a hospital in Perugia, and after a second bone marrow transplant from his father, he appeared to have made a full recovery.
+For the 1994–95 Serie A season, he was included in the Turin club's roster, and was even called up to join the team by new coach Marcello Lippi for Juventus's clash with Sampdoria in Genoa on 26 February 1995, although he later watched his teammates from the stands.

-Although his condition initially seemed to be improving well, Fortunato came down with a flu and later caught pneumonia, from which he was unable to recover; he died in a hospital in Perugia on 25 April 1995; the eve of Italy's game against Lithuania in Vilnius; the Italy national team observed a minute of silence in his honour prior to the match, and also dedicated the 1–0 victory to him.
-His funeral took place on 27 April, in his hometown of Salerno.
-That season, Lippi's Juventus went on to win their 23rd League title, dedicated to Fortunato, known as Fortunato's Scudetto.
-Juventus also won the Coppa Italia, and the Supercoppa Italiana that year, and reached the UEFA Cup Final.
+Although his condition initially seemed to be improving well, Fortunato came down with a flu and later caught pneumonia, from which he was unable to recover; he died in a hospital in Perugia on 25 April 1995, the eve of Italy's game against Lithuania in Vilnius.
+The Italy national team observed a minute of silence in his honour prior to the match, and also dedicated the 1–0 victory to him.
+His funeral took place on 27 April in his hometown of Salerno.
+That season, Lippi's Juventus went on to win their 23rd league title (scudetto), dedicated to Fortunato, known as "Fortunato's Scudetto".
+Juventus also won the Coppa Italia and the Supercoppa Italiana that year, and reached the UEFA Cup final.
 In total, Fortunato made 27 league appearances for Juventus, all of which came during the 1993–94 season, scoring one goal for the club, which came in a 3–1 away defeat to Lazio on 12 December 1993, in Serie A.